Enterprise AI | | 24 min read

 Level 4AI orchestrates ITSM, identity, endpoint, asset, monitoring, and knowledge workflows.

-Level 5 is controlled autonomous IT operations: AI resolves narrow, low-risk requests, detects recurring issues, triggers approved remediation, updates records, and escalates exceptions.
-Strong monitoring, rollback, and governance are required.
+Level 5 is controlled autonomous IT operations: AI resolves narrow, low risk requests, detects recurring issues, triggers approved remediation, updates records, and escalates exceptions.
+Strong monitoring, rollback, and control rules are required.

 The IT AI Architecture